garrandall/popular-music-data/tracks/gots-ta-be-b2k.md

 Girl you just can't love anybody
-I take it I'm the right one for you, ooh
+I take it I'm the right one for you, oh
 But you gots to believe me
 Cause everything that I tell you is true, yeah
 I wanna be your mother, your father, your brother, and your sister too